Dav888Lucien/Dav888Lucien.github.io/README.md

 # How to Host a Resume on GitHub Pages

 This README tutorial goes over the steps on how to create a resume written in the Markdown markup language, and hosting it on GitHub pages.
-Throughout this document, the general principles of Andrew Etter's book "Modern Technical Writing" is demonstrated and later explained.

 ---
 ## Prerequisites